kenbrant1/DuranDuranbot/README.md

 HOW TO RUN -

-Download and extract the entire DuranDuranbot zip file to a location on your computer.
+Download and extract the entire DuranDuranbot zip file to a location on your computer - https://github.com/kenbrant1/DuranDuranbot/archive/refs/heads/master.zip

 ............